DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 > [!item]+ **Amulet of Knight’s Passage**
 > This carved block of white stone is a key that allows passage through the gatehouse at Tsolenka Pass.
 If a creature presents the stone to the <span class="citation">T3.
 Curtain of Green Flame (p.
 157)</span>, the curtain is suppressed for 1 minute.
 While the curtain is suppressed in this way, the petrified **vrocks** described in <span class="citation">T2.
 Demon Statues (p.
 157)</span> don’t animate or attack.
+>
+> The scrutiny of an *identify* spell reveals only that the block is a key of some kind, though not what for.

 The tablet, which bears a copy of the oath of the Order of the Silver Dragon, reads as follows: